 Teaching Innovation Grants

-The Morgan Teaching & Learning Center, the Educational Development Council (EDC), and the Academic Technology Center (ATC) seek to foster innovation in teaching and to support bold new ideas for WPI undergraduate and graduate education by providing funding for initiatives that enrich learning in classrooms, laboratories, and projects.
+The Morgan Teaching & Learning Center, the Educational Development Council (EDC), and the Academic Technology Center (ATC) seek to foster innovation in teaching and to support bold new ideas for WPI undergraduate and graduate education by funding initiatives that enrich learning in classrooms, laboratories, and projects.
 This year $75,000 is available for distribution among the following three programs:

 - Educational Development Grants